SixLabors/docs/articles/imagesharp/pixelbuffers.md

             }
         }

-        // We can greatly simplify the code above thanks to 7.3
+        // We can greatly simplify the code above thanks to C# 7.3 foreach with 'ref'.
-        // which allows foreach with 'ref'.
-The following foreach loop is equivalent
-        // to the previous 'for' loop:
-        foreach (ref Rgba32 pixel in pixelRow)
+        // The following foreach loop is equivalent to the previous 'for' loop: foreach (ref Rgba32 pixel in pixelRow)
         {
             if (pixel.A == 0)